-Today I work with an innovative layering process of spraying thin veils of colour over a glitter and pigment primed ground.
+Today I work with an innovative layering process of spraying thin veils of automotive paint or dyes over a glitter and pigment primed ground.
 Paint and glitter particles fuse to create a field of shimmering colour.

 My work is also inspired and influenced by my love of fashion and the inescapable frenzied world of social media.
 The iconic weaves of Bottega, the striped colours of Missoni manifest in my work.
 To these shimmering gradients, I may add words based on my thoughts, memories and feelings, or emojis (hearts, rainbows, drops) as influenced by the social media landscape, and which add an element of pop art playfulness to my work in contrast to its more serene colour washes.

 Experimentation is a large part of my practice, attributable to being self taught and driven to take ideas further.
-This has encouraged me to disassemble these gradients and recreate them into patterned woven versions of themselves.
+This has encouraged me to disassemble these gradients and recreate them into woven and fringed versions of themselves.
 The act of weaving presents a manual slowing down in opposition to the increasing digitisation of the art world.
-The weaves are in effect a cross between sculpture and painting as the weave wraps around all sides of the painting and may also extend beyond its frame, rendering it three dimensional.
+The weaves are in effect a cross between sculpture and painting as the weave wraps around all sides of the painting and fringing extends beyond its frame, rendering it three dimensional.

 The peace and deep sense of purpose which the creative journey instils in me is reflected in the visually calming aesthetic of my paintings which have over time largely been reduced to the elements of colour, texture and light.